 Go to Mons for Sunset over the Côte d’Azur.

-We rented a car at Budget so it was super easy to go around and explore the area, one of the most beautiful road to take is the Corniche d’Or that is going from the city of Fréjus to the City of Mandelieu la Napoule.
+One of the most beautiful routes in France is in the south.
+It is the Corniche d’Or that is going from the city of Fréjus to the City of Mandelieu la Napoule.
 It runs alongside red-ochre rocks and the mediterranean coast with breathtaking views over the sea.
 Some parts of the road even makes you feel like you are somewhere in Nevada.
 There is a reason one this road is one of the most beautiful road in France.
 Also the many serpentines make it very fun to drive.

 At pointe de l’Aiguille you will find 2 creek and 1 nudist beach both accessible from the Corniche d’Or.
 Coming from Théoule sur Mer you will pass the town as well as the main beaches and you will park after the road climb.
 There is one small parking from which you can access a small way that will lead you to the beaches (20 minutes).
 The easiest way, with stairs will lead you to the pointe de l’Aiguille creek, while the other creek and the nudist beach are more difficult to access as you will have to climb the rocks.